top of page

 • Mandating Unaffordable Alternatives: Requiring homeowners to install significantly more expensive alternatives, such as impact windows over accordion shutters, for example, without considering the homeowner's budget constraints.

-• Mandating Inferior Products Over Superior Alternatives: Requiring homeowners to install significantly inferior products, such as Storm Panel types over accordion shutters, for example, without considering the benefits and functionality of the new desired product.
+• Mandating Inferior Products Over Superior Alternatives: Requiring homeowners to install significantly inferior products, such as Storm Panel types over Accordion Shutters, for example, without considering the benefits and functionality of the new desired product and overall safety and functionality during deployment.

 • Excessive Permitting Requirements: Imposing unnecessary and overly burdensome permit requirements or procedural hurdles that are not aligned with local building regulations or that go beyond what is necessary for ensuring safety and compliance, on the issuance of a common HOA permit approval process.